Lipedema Diagnosis

 Surgical Methods for Treating Lipedema

 Liposuction is the main surgical interventions for lipedema.
-Dr. Marcia Byrd uses her customized method using tumescent (TA) liposuction combined with Water-Jet Assisted Liposuction (WAL), a lymph-sparing liposuction performed under local tumescent anesthesia.
+Dr. Marcia Byrd and Dr. Jovanni Blackmon use their customized surgical method using tumescent liposuction combined with Water-Jet Assisted Liposuction (WAL), and Power-Assisted Liposuction (PAL).
+This lymph-sparing liposuction is performed under local anesthesia.
 Research reveals lymph-sparing liposuction yields good long-term results in reduction of Lipedema pain and halting disease progression(3).

 Benefits of the WAL/PAL Procedure